Chapter 17.35

 17.35.010 General Provisions for Harbor Structures.

 B. Protection of Coastal Access and Resources.
-All harbor structures, including remodels of and additions to existing structures, shall be designed and sited to current standards so as not to obstruct public lateral access and to minimize impacts to coastal views and coastal resources.
+All harbor structures, including remodels of and additions to existing structures, shall be designed and sited to current standards so as not to obstruct public lateral access and to minimizing impacts to coastal views and coastal resources.

 C. Appearance.
 All structures permitted to encroach into open coastal waters, wetlands and estuaries shall be designed and sited to harmonize with the natural appearance of the surrounding area.